prettykool/unicode/README.md

 Unicode is a command-line utility for querying the [Unicode Character Database](https://unicode.org/ucd/).

 ## Installation
-It is not reccommended to install from GitHub directly - Use the following, instead:
+It is not recommended to install from GitHub directly - Use the following, instead:

 ```
 go install robpike.io/cmd/unicode@latest